PoterekM/angular-tap-room/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## License Information
+This web application is free to use under the MIT License &copy; Michelle Poterek and Max Scher